Kong/docs.konghq.com/app/enterprise/1.5.x/brain-immunity/install-configure.md

 ## Step 3: Set up with Docker Compose
 >Note: Using Docker Compose is recommended to deploy Brain and Immunity, as documented in this guide.
 You can also use Docker Swarm or Kubernetes for deployment, although steps are not currently included in this guide.

-The information you need to run the Collector App, Brain and/or Immunity is included in the docker-compose files.
+The information you need to run the Collector App, Brain and Immunity is included in the docker-compose files.
 The steps in this section will start several Docker containers, including a collector, a worker, and a scheduler.

 Kong provides a private Docker image that is used by the compose files.
 This image is distributed by Bintray, and the following is required for access:
 * Your Bintray User ID
 * Your Bintray API key
-* A server where you want to run Brain and/or Immunity with Docker installed
+* A server where you want to run Brain and Immunity with Docker installed.

 Your Bintray credentials are provided to you with your purchase of Kong Enterprise.
 If you do not have these credentials, contact **Kong Support**.

-1. SSH/PuTTY into your running instance where you want to install Brain and/or Immunity.
+1. SSH/PuTTY into your running instance where you want to install Brain and Immunity.

 2. Log into Docker, and enter the repo you have access to.
 For example, ```kong-docker-kong-brain-immunity-base```.